nesbox/TIC-80/README.md

 For users who can't spend the money, we made it easy to build the pro version from the source code.

 ### Pro features

+- Save/load cartridges in text format, and create your game in any editor you want, also useful for version control systems.
 - Even more memory banks: instead of having only 1 memory bank you have 8.
+- Export your game only without editors, and then publish it to app stores (WIP).

 # Community
 You can play and share games, tools and music at [tic.computer](https://tic.computer/play).